//this is the mailchimp popup form //ShareThis code for sharing images

 Companies that are on the high end of this spectrum value innovation and are more open to risk-taking if it allows their employees to come up with groundbreaking ideas and initiatives.

-Those that place a low value on innovation are just fine with their employees doing the same things in the same manner that they were trained to do them.
+Those who place a low value on innovation are just fine with their employees doing the same things in the same manner that they were trained to do them.
 This approach is safer, but it leaves less room for improvement.

 Attention to Detail